Struggling to get interviews?

 - Premium access is expensive

-When starting EnhanCV’s resume builder process, you’re greeted by Julia, a virtual assistant and “resume expert”.
-While a bit gimmicky, the overall aesthetic is very modern and cutting-edge, which I loved.
+When you begin the EnhanCV resume builder process, you’re greeted by Julia, a virtual assistant and “resume expert.”
+It’s a bit gimmicky, but the overall look is modern and cutting-edge.

 Pros